 - Greenwich Library’s Book Van: provides weekly delivery and pick-up service to senior residences in Greenwich

-- The Friends Friday Film series: for nearly 40 years has provided an eclectic mix of new releases, classics and foreign films
+- The Friends Friday Film series: for more than 40 years has provided an eclectic mix of new releases, classics and foreign films

-- Concerts in our Cole Auditorium: distinguished Musicians from Marlboro and pianist Jeremy Denk
+- Concerts in our Cole Auditorium: annual visits from the distinguished Musicians from Marlboro

 - The Flinn Gallery: offers a range of exhibits focused on contemporary artists.